njgeorge000158/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/README.TECHNICAL.md

 ----

-The IPython notebook, crypto_clustering_colab.ipynb, requires the following Python scripts with it in the same folder:
+The Google Colab Notebook, crypto_clustering_colab.ipynb, requires the following Python scripts with it in the same folder:

 kmeans_analysisx.py